-The Whitsundays is made up of 74 stunning islands, located right in the heart of the Great Barrier Reef.
+The Whitsundays is made up of 74 stunning islands, located right in the heart of the Great Barrier Reef in Australia.
 The majority of the Whitsunday Islands are uninhabited national park islands, but four islands offer a variety of resort accommodation, all with the Great Barrier Reef and fringing coral reefs at their doorstep.

 On a similar latitude to Fiji, the islands are blessed with cooling southeast trade winds from April to November, which is the most popular time to visit.
 Though if you’re looking for a holiday bargain or want to avoid the crowds, February is your best bet.